-London, ON – Jeff Low, Board Chair of the South West Local Health Integration Network (LHIN), is pleased to announce the appointment of Myrna Fisk to the Board of Directors.
-The three-year appointment was made by the Lieutenant Governor in Council and endorsed by the Ministry of Health and Long-Term Care, the Honourable Dr. Eric Hoskins on November 16, 2016.
+London, ON – Andrew Chunilall, Acting Board Chair of the South West Local Health Integration Network (LHIN), is pleased to announce the appointment of Allan Mackay to the Board of Directors.
+The three-year Order in Council (OIC) appointment was made by the Lieutenant Governor in Council and endorsed by the Minister of Health and Long-Term Care, the Honourable Dr. Helena Jaczek on March 21, 2018.

-Board members are selected through a skills-based process.
-All candidates are assessed based on their skills and abilities and the needs of the LHIN Board.
-Directors must possess relevant expertise, experience, leadership skills and have an understanding of local health issues and priorities.
+- Board directors, including the Chair, are assessed and selected based on their skills, abilities, and the needs of the LHIN Board.
+Directors must possess relevant expertise, experience, and leadership skills and have an understanding of local health issues and priorities.

-Board members represent the entire LHIN geography however, they also bring sound knowledge of the needs in their specific communities.
+- Board members represent the entire LHIN geography, however, they must also bring sound knowledge of the needs in their specific communities.

-The Board of Directors is accountable, through the Chair, to the Minister of Health and Long-Term Care for the LHIN’s use of public funds and for its results in terms of goals and performance of the local health system.
+- The Chair is accountable to the Minister of Health and Long-Term Care for the LHIN’s use of public funds and for its results in terms of goals and performance of the local health system.

 - More information about the South West LHIN, including a complete listing of Board Members and a schedule of future board meetings, can be found at southwestlhin.on.ca.
 Find us on Facebook, or follow us on Twitter.